Self-interacting dark matter

-where $\Phi_{\chi}$ and $\Phi_{b}$ are the gravitational potential of the dark matter and a baryon respectively.
+where $\Phi_{\chi}$ and $\Phi_\text{b}$ are the gravitational potential of the dark matter and a baryon respectively.
 The equation naturally correlates the dark matter distribution to that of the baryonic matter distribution.
 With this correlation, the self-interacting dark matter can explain phenomena such as the Tully–Fisher relation.

 Self-interacting dark matter has also been postulated as an explanation for the DAMA annual modulation signal.
 Moreover, it is shown that it can serve the seed of supermassive black holes at high redshift.
 SIDM may have originated in a so-called "Dark Big Bang".

 In July 2024 a study proposed SIDM solves the "final-parsec problem", two months later another study proposed the same with fuzzy cold dark matter.